Christoph's Content Corner (1280 x 720 px) (2200 × 450 px)

 Trappe Digital LLC may earn commission from product clicks and purchases.
 Rest assured, opinions are mine or of the article’s author.

-A lot can be said about what are some good email design examples.
+A lot can be said about some good email design examples, but what if the best email design inspiration is actually a simple “design?”

 Remember functionality